Strawberry Kombucha

 This recipe is super simple.
 We’ll have you enjoying your own strawberry kombucha in no time.
 Let’s dive in:

-- Enjoy: Chill in the refrigerator before serving.
+Chill in the refrigerator once you’re happy with the carbonation levels.
 Based on preference, you can serve as is or strain before drinking.